webcoast-dk/gb_events/Documentation/ProjectInformation.rst

 Bugs and Known Issues
 -----------------------------------

-Bugs cen be reported using the `Bug Tracker`_.
+Bugs can be reported using the `Bug Tracker`_.
 Please include detailed steps how to reproduce the error.

 .. _Bug Tracker: https://bitbucket.org/gutebotschafter/gb_events/issues